Garmin Smart Scales: Get Your Health Potential

 Unpacking Body Fat Percentage

 Body fat percentage is a much more telling metric than just weight alone.
 A Garmin smart scale estimates your body fat, helping you understand the proportion of fat to lean mass in your body.
-For athletes or those focused on body recomposition, tracking this metric is vital for seeing real progress beyond just the number on the scale.
-Remember, consistency in your weigh-ins is key for accurate trend analysis.
+For athletes or those focused on body recomposition, tracking this metric is vital for seeing real progress beyond just the number on the scale. consistency in your weigh-ins is key for accurate trend analysis.

 Building Blocks: Skeletal Muscle Mass and Bone Mass